h3ndrk/incremental-backup/README.md

     CREATE TABLE "files" (path TEXT NULL, last_modified TIMESTAMP NULL, flag UNSIGNED TINYINT DEFAULT 0);

-The column path is used to store the absolute path of the file, the last_modified column represents the timestamp of the last file modification and the flag is used for the internal algorithm.
+The column `path` is used to store the absolute path of the file, the `last_modified` column represents the timestamp of the last file modification and the column `flag` is used for the internal algorithm.